Mint vs Arch - Which one is choose? Key differences

 What is Linux Mint?

-Linux Mint is a free, open-source Linux distribution based on Ubuntu LTS, designed to provide a modern, sleek, and user-friendly desktop experience.
-It comes pre-installed with essential software, media codecs, and system tools, making it ideal for beginners and users switching from Windows.
-Its flagship Cinnamon desktop offers a familiar and customizable interface with long-term support and stability.
+Linux Mint is a free and open-source Linux distribution based on Ubuntu LTS, built to deliver a polished, stable, and user-friendly desktop experience.
+It ships with essential software, multimedia codecs, and system utilities preconfigured, making it comfortable for beginners and users migrating from Windows.
+Its flagship Cinnamon desktop provides a familiar layout with long-term support, visual consistency, and dependable performance.

-2. Office PCs – Stable, reliable, and comes with productivity tools like LibreOffice pre-installed.
+✔️ Office PCs – Stable platform with productivity tools like LibreOffice included by default.

-3. Beginners & Windows Switchers – Easy to use, familiar interface, minimal learning curve.
+✔️ Beginners & Windows Switchers – Familiar interface, minimal setup, and a smooth learning curve.

 Pros of Linux Mint